 Four large Jesus Centres have already been opened by the JCT.
 They are based on a former cinema in Northampton, a converted car showroom in Coventry city centre, an old convent in central London and a former Methodist hall and residence in Sheffield.
 There are a few smaller Jesus Centres too in central Birmingham, Leicester and Kettering.

 Jesus Centres are sometimes used for local Jesus Fellowship church events, with a daily programme of church and social events at the Centres.
 The buildings will also contain several other meeting rooms which will be available for use by other groups.

-Our Jesus Centres are supported by Jesus Army Charitable Trust Ltd, a Registered Charity in England and Wales (reg company no. 9759891, reg charity no. 1165925).
+Our Jesus Centres are supported by Jesus Centres Trust, a Registered Charity in England and Wales (reg company no. 9759891, reg charity no. 1165925).